Building sand merchant in Hampshire

 Frequently asked Building Sand questions:

-Builders sand is made up from small particles of decomposed rock (silica quartz), coral, minerals and shell and has been carefully crafted over 25 thousand years.
+Builders sand is made up of small particles of decomposed rock (silica quartz), coral, minerals, and shells and has been carefully crafted for over 25 thousand years.
 Of course, the exact composition will vary depending on local rock sources and conditions during the formation of the pebbles.

 The result, to the end user, however, is soft, angular sand that interlocks perfectly, like pieces of a puzzle.
 So, the next time you visit the beach, it is well worth pondering the journey on which the sand beneath your feet has travelled!